wearsshoes/meadow/meadow.knowledge.md

 ## Logging Patterns
 - Store complete context with each log entry:
-  - Raw inputs (screenshots, window info)
+  - Raw inputs (screenshots, PDFs, window info)
   - Processing steps (OCR text, prompts)
   - Analysis results (summaries, topics)
   - Continuation status
+- Log files are split by date:
+  - Format: log_YYYYMMDD.json in logs directory
-- Initialize empty log files with valid JSON ([])
+  - Each day starts with empty JSON array ([])
-- Use dated log files (log_YYYYMMDD.json) for better organization
+  - Web viewer uses date picker for navigation
+  - Old entries marked as processed=true
+- No single analysis_log.json file - all logs are date-based
 - Handle optional fields defensively:
   - research_topic may be missing/none for non-research content
   - summary may be empty for non-relevant content
   - continuation may be unknown for first entries
-- Log files should be read from Application Support, not notes directory

 ## Initialization Patterns
 - Create all required directories on startup before any operations